How To Grow Habanero Peppers

 Different pepper seeds will have different germination times.
 For habanero peppers, seeds will typically germinate within 7-10 days under ideal conditions.
 Provide warm (~80°F), moist soil with plenty of air circulation for the quickest germination.

 We have had some of our habaneros sprout within just 4 days when using our seed heating mat!
+If you are having trouble germinating your habanero seeds, refer to our guide to fast germination here.

 Use Grow Lights!

-We highly recommend using a grow light of some kind to start pepper seedlings indoors.
-Without adequate lighting, young pepper plants may become tall and lanky, with weak and leggy stems.
+I highly recommend using a grow light of some kind to start any type of seedling indoors.
+Without adequate lighting, young habanero plants may become tall and lanky, with weak and leggy stems.
+Read our article about the best grow lights for peppers here.

 Our habaneros live the first 2+ months of their lives indoors, and window sunlight alone just doesn’t cut it.
 This early stage of growth is critical for determining the hardiness of your plant throughout the whole growing season.